By Melissa Schill, News Reporter

 Since Hurricane Dorian’s formation, HDI has been doing media outreach and consultations with churches and groups in the Bahamas and North Carolina.
 HDI consults with local churches, parachurches and organizations in affected areas to advise them on their next steps towards recovery.
 HDI connects them with other relief organizations in the area and provides resources for both victims and volunteers on how to deal with the emotional aftermath.

 “One of the things we try to do is take that research and boil it down to accessible language and resources and tools that anyone can use to help in the aftermath of the crisis,” HDI Program Director Jamie Aten said.
 “We don’t do research for research’s sake; we do research to help communities.
-If [our findings] are not getting into their hands then we’re not really helping.”
+If are not getting into their hands then we’re not really helping.”

 For as long as aid is requested, HDI will continue to provide resources and consultation for areas affected by Hurricane Dorian, Aten said.